keathley/dotfiles/README.md

 Other highlights include:

+* Emacs as a default editor.
 * Defaults for vim, tmux, git, and fish shell.
-* Version management for ruby, node, elixir, and elm (via. asdf)
+* Version management for elixir, erlang, ruby, node, and elm (via. asdf)
 * Lots of aliases for common commands.

 ## Install

 Running `./bootstrap.sh` will install all dependencies and create symlinks to all of the dotfiles.
+I try to make sure its up to date but every now and then there is a missing dependency.
 If you want to set up your mac with the same defaults that I do you can also run `./set-defaults.sh`.
 If you need to add new dotfiles or symlinks in the future then you can simply run `rcup` in the dotfiles dir.

 ## Thanks